Bobby Fischer: 1962: success, setback, accusations of Soviet collusion

 Fischer won the 1962 Stockholm Interzonal by a 2½-point margin, going undefeated, with 17½/22 (+13−0=9).
 He was the first non-Soviet player to win an Interzonal since FIDE instituted the tournament in 1948.
 Alexander Kotov said of Fischer:

 I have discussed Fischer's play with Max Euwe and Gideon Stahlberg.
 All of us, experienced 'tournament old-timers', were surprised by Fischer's endgame expertise.
 When a young player is good at attacking or at combinations, this is understandable, but a faultless endgame technique at the age of 19 is something rare.
 I can recall only one other player who at that age was equally skillful at endgames – Vasily Smyslov.

 Fischer's victory made him a favorite for the Candidates Tournament in Curaçao.
 Yet, despite his result in the Interzonal, Fischer only finished fourth out of eight with 14/27 (+8−7=12), far behind Tigran Petrosian (17½/27), Efim Geller, and Paul Keres (both 17/27).
-Tal fell very ill during the tournament, and had to withdraw before completion.
+Tal fell very ill during the tournament and had to withdraw before completion.
 Fischer, a friend of Tal's, was the only contestant who visited him in the hospital.

 Accuses Soviets of collusion

 Following his failure in the 1962 Candidates, (Note: According to Lombardy, Fischer's lack of a sole second proved a main reason for his failure.)
 Fischer asserted in a Sports Illustrated article that three of the five Soviet players (Tigran Petrosian, Paul Keres, and Efim Geller) had a prearranged agreement to quickly draw their games against each other in order to conserve their energy for playing against Fischer.
 It is generally thought that this accusation is correct.
 Fischer stated that he would never again participate in a Candidates' tournament, since the format, combined with the alleged collusion, made it impossible for a non-Soviet player to win.
-Following Fischer's article, FIDE, in late 1962, voted to implement a radical reform of the playoff system, replacing the Candidates' tournament with a format of one-on-one knockout matches—the format that Fischer would dominate in 1971.
+Following Fischer's article, FIDE voted in late 1962 to implement a radical reform of the playoff system, replacing the Candidates' tournament with one-on-one knockout matches—the format that Fischer would dominate in 1971.

 Fischer defeated Bent Larsen in a summer 1962 exhibition game in Copenhagen for Danish TV.
 Later that year, Fischer beat Bogdan Śliwa in a team match against Poland in Warsaw.

 In the 1962/63 US Championship, Fischer lost to Edmar Mednis in round one.
 It was his first loss ever in a US Championship.
 Bisguier was in excellent form, and Fischer caught up to him only at the end.
 Tied at 7–3, the two met in the final round.
 Bisguier stood well in the middlegame, but blundered, handing Fischer his fifth consecutive US championship.